 Marietta is a very small borough located in the state of Pennsylvania.
 With a population of 2,608 people and two constituent neighborhoods, Marietta is the 512th largest community in Pennsylvania.
-Marietta has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Marietta was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Marietta is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Marietta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Marietta is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Marietta who work in office and administrative support (16.71%), sales jobs (11.26%), and food service (10.47%).